 If you have been trying to help your team buy-in to safety but are having trouble getting the result you’d like, you may be focused on the wrong thing.
-In this week’s Blog post, I will give you a three-step plan that can improve your chances of getting buy-in to the safety program.
+In this week’s post, a three-step plan to improve the level of buy-in to the safety program.

 It’s a fairly simple argument but when employees buy-in to the safety program, you don’t need to police them anymore.
 When your team buys-in to the safety program, they don’t forget their PPE at home or in the truck.
 They engage more in safety meetings.
 They show courtesy and respect to their fellow employees.
 In other words, policing, compliance enforcement and “gotcha” management goes right out the window.
 No smart thinking employee wants to work for a supervisor that engages in that demeaning stuff.
 Those outdated practices are used by supervisors who just don’t know any better.
 But you know better, don’t you?

 But how do you get people to buy-in to safety?
-Here is a 3-step plan that will help improve your chances of convincing employees to buy-in to the safety program:
+Here is a 3-step plan that will help improve your results in getting buy-in to the safety program:

 Step 1 - Gain Trust

-First, (as will be presented in Lesson 4 in my forthcoming course, Safety Hearts & Minds for Supervisors), your people buy-in to the leader before they buy-in to the safety program.
+First, (as is presented in Lesson 4 in my course, Safety Communications & Coaching for Supervisors), your people buy-in to the leader before they buy-in to the safety program.
 That’s because processes don't deliver safety.
 People do.
 If it were processes, you wouldn’t need supervisors.
 But it’s people who make right or wrong decisions.
 It is people who impact a worker’s decision to stay with the company or leave.